MitchScopes/ChatMessageParser/README.md

 - User configuration settings are saved to database

 **Graphical User Interface:**
-- Type in your own messages then click parse (or press enter)
+- Type in your own messages then click parse
-- View most frequent mentions, hashtags, emoticons across multiple messages (ability to clear stats from database)
+- View most frequent mentions, emoticons, etc across multiple messages (ability to clear stats from database)
 - Interact with configurations (customizing emoticon length, title length, etc) (ability to set back to defualt settings)

+**Adding New Features:**
+- Config.py file to add more prefixes (mentions, hashtags) or character_pairs (emoticons) (add to result template as well).
+The new parsed variable will automatically be added to database and show on GUI.
+- Add new config settings that get dynamically added to GUI and can be easily updated in logic

 **Unit Testing** - Run ```python test_parser.py```

  ### Future Features:
- - Add more configuration settings
  - Update GUI design and visuals
  - Prompt user before clearing database and reset config